 The group is focused on three goals:

 Members of the Green Network, a small but diverse group of motivated individuals, meet monthly.
-To date, the group is working with the White Lake Area Solid Waste Authority to assist in improving the transfer station site to aid recycling.
-It is helping two of its members implement sustainability projects of their own – at the Montague Methodist Church and the White Lake Community Library, which recently won an award for its project.
+To date, the group has hosted educational seminars, worked with the White Lake Area Solid Waste Authority to assist in improving the transfer station site to aid recycling, and partnered with Muskegon County to help with local tire collection events.
+It is helping two of its members implement sustainability projects of their own – at the Montague Methodist Church and the White Lake Community Library, which won an award for its project.
 The group is helping to make local events “green” by providing portable recycling bins.
-On August 4, they will be hosting the state’s environmental executive responsible for implementing the Governor’s new recycling initiative.
-On August 16, the group will be helping the county with a tire collection event at Whitehall High School.
-“You would not expect that this group is all-volunteer,” said VanLoon, “They have accomplished a great deal in just the short time they have been up and running.
-We are pleased to sponsor this new effort!”
-For more information on the Green Network, contact Cabala at email@example.com or (231) 981-0016.
+“You would not expect that this group is all-volunteer,” said VanLoon, “They have accomplished a great deal since they have been up and running.
+We are pleased to sponsor this effort!”
+For more information on the Green Network, contact the Chamber.

 The Green Network for the White Lake Area promotes broad-based public action on sustainability initiatives and practices through community-based organizational, educational, and motivational support.

 “Sustainability creates and maintains the conditions under which humans and nature can exist in productive harmony that permits fulfilling the social, economic and other requirements of present and future generations.”
 (U.S. EPA)